FDio/csit/docs/report/introduction/methodology_trex_traffic_generator.rst

 created (one for each direction) with TRex flow_stats parameter set to STLFlowLatencyStats.
 In that case, returned statistics will also include min/avg/max latency values and encoded HDRHistogram data.

+..
+    TODO: Mention we have added TRex self-test suites.